Speed up OSM parsing with multiprocessing in Python Jump to heading

 errors.append({"index": idx, "osm_id": elem.get("id"), "error": str(e)})

-gc.collect() # Manual collection at chunk boundaries to stabilize RSS.
+gc.collect() # Manual collection at the chunk boundary to stabilize RSS.

 return {"normalized": normalized, "errors": errors}